IrisZimmermann/UnixWorkingBench_AssignmentProject/README.md

 # Guessing the number of Files Project
-# Feel free to try it!
+## Feel free to try it!
 Have fun!
-You have runned this makefile at So 27 Jan 2019 07:21:05 CET The file guessinggame contains currently       32 lines.
+You have runned this makefile at So 27 Jan 2019 07:26:26 CET.
+The file guessinggame contains currently       32 lines.